Aliases for SLC8A1 Gene

 GeneCards Summary for SLC8A1 Gene

 SLC8A1 (Solute Carrier Family 8 (Sodium/Calcium Exchanger), Member 1) is a Protein Coding gene.
 Diseases associated with SLC8A1 include aromatase deficiency.
-Among its related pathways are CREB Pathway and Platelet homeostasis.
+Among its related pathways are Ca-dependent events and CREB Pathway.
 GO annotations related to this gene include calmodulin binding and cytoskeletal protein binding.
 An important paralog of this gene is ADGRV1.

 UniProtKB/Swiss-Prot for SLC8A1 Gene